 Other kinds of whole life insurance policies extend premium payments over a longer period, like the time it would take for a policyowner to reach an age of 100.
 That type of pay-to-age-100 premium schedule builds cash value more slowly, but the premiums are relatively smaller compared with the guaranteed death benefit that is immediately in place.

-“Whole life insurance is a great solution to many things traditional market-based investments cannot do,” said Doug Collins, a financial planner at Fortis Lux Financial in New York City.
-“It can provide guarantees of death benefit, cash accumulation, and, in some situations, long-term care benefits to name a few.
-It also can be used as a source of tax diversification later on in the policy once the cash value has accumulated sufficiently.
+“Whole life insurance is a great option for many things traditional financial vehicles cannot do,” said Doug Collins, a financial planner at Fortis Lux Financial in New York City.
+“It can provide guarantees of death benefit, cash value accumulation, and, in some situations, long-term care benefits to name a few.
+It can also be part of a financial strategy and help you be more tax efficient.
+A policyowner can later access the cash value on a tax-deferred basis once sufficient funds have accumulated in the policy1.
 It should be noted, however, that whole life insurance is not for everyone.
-You need to realize that the premium is more rigid than initiating a savings or investment plan that you can modify or stop at any time.”
+You need to realize that the premiums must be paid in accordance with the policy, you can’t stop payment at any time.”

 To understand how the differences in accumulation and protection can be balanced, it’s important to understand the basic features of whole life insurance.